What We Do

 While we pride ourselves on our elite legal counseling and drafting skills, what sets Toni Michaels Law apart is our personal touch.
 It is our goal to make your experience with estate planning or probate as straightforward and comfortable as possible, with our warm and down-to-earth approach.
 In the estate planning realm, we know that making decisions like choosing a guardian to care for your children, beneficiaries for your assets, and instructions for your health care providers are among some of the hardest (and, often, most emotional) choices you will ever have to make.
 In the probate context, we understand that sorting through your deceased loved one’s financial papers, gathering and potentially liquidating his or her assets, paying his or her debts, and helping to prepare court filings, all while you are still grieving the recent loss, can be emotionally-draining and feel overwhelming.
 Because we know just how difficult, intimidating, and at times frustrating estate planning or probate can be, we offer a complimentary in-person consultation (with no obligation whatsoever) to discuss your needs, describe our services, and patiently answer all of your questions.
 What’s more, because we understand it may be difficult to leave work or arrange for child-care during standard business hours, we offer flexible appointment times, including evening and weekend appointments, and convenient meeting locations, including house calls if needed.

-Toni founded Toni Michaels Law to prioritize the emotional and financial needs of individuals and families across all income brackets and demographic backgrounds, and to empower them to navigate the all-too-often intimidating and stressful processes of estate planning and probate.
+Toni founded Toni Michaels Law to help individuals and families navigate the all-too-often intimidating processes of estate planning and probate.
+Toni's goal is always to make the experience as comfortable and user-friendly as possible for her clients.
 Toni’s desire to practice in this area is motivated by her experiences caring for family members who did not have appropriate estate planning documents when they died or became incapacitated.
 Toni learned firsthand how difficult it can be to provide care for a person without the appropriate authorizations through a financial power of attorney or advance health care directive, and she quickly came to view the presence of valid estate planning documents as a gift for all concerned.
-Further, as the daughter of public-school educators and a one-time third-grade teacher herself, Toni views herself also as an educator in this area, one with elite legal training and a highly specialized skill set.

 What is an estate plan?